Limnoria/Limnoria-doc/use/getting_started.rst

 ================

 Ok, so let's assume your bot connected to the server and joined the channels you told it to join.
-For now we'll assume you named your bot 'supybot' (you probably didn't, but it'll make it much clearer in the examples that follow to assume that you did).
+For now we'll assume you named your bot 'mybot' (you probably didn't, but it'll make it much clearer in the examples that follow to assume that you did).
 We'll also assume that you told it to join #channel (a nice generic name for a channel, isn't it? :))  So what do you do with this bot that you just made to join your channel?
 Try this in the channel::

-    supybot: list
+    mybot: list

-Replacing 'supybot' with the actual name you picked for your bot, of course.
+Replacing 'mybot' with the actual name you picked for your bot, of course.
 Your bot should reply with a list of the plugins it currently has loaded.
 At least `Admin`, `Channel`, `Config`, `Misc`, `Owner`, and `User` should be there; if you used supybot-wizard to create your configuration file you may